codefresh-io/docs.codefresh.io/_docs/administration/user-settings.md

 If you don't want to receive these emails, you can disable them by toggling the checkbox and clicking the *Save* button.

+## Enable Access for support personnel

+If you have an issue with the Codefresh platform, our support personnel can log into your account and look at running builds, inspect your docker images, run pipelines for you etc.

+To allow for this kind of access you need to enable the checkbox marked with `Allow Codefresh support team to login as my user` under the *Security* section.

+{% include image.html
+lightbox="true"
+file="/images/administration/user-settings/allow-support-access.png"
+url="/images/administration/user-settings/allow-support-access.png"
+alt="Allow access from support" caption="Allow access from support" max-width="100%"
+%}

+If you don't enable this checkbox, our support staff have **zero visibility** in your account.
+You can enable/disable this checkbox on demand at any point in time.

+All actions performed by Codefresh personnel on your account are audited and they will also confirm with you before performing any action with side effects (such as running a pipeline).

 ## Git provider private access